FloofyPlasma/OS-Notes/content/Phase 1/Overview.md

 ---
 *[[Roadmap|Back to roadmap.]]*

 The BIOS follows a simple [[Boot Process|boot process]] when a computer is turned on.
 Our job is to write the boot loader for the BIOS.
 It's responsible for loading the OS Kernel into memory.
-This phase focuses on understanding x86 real mode[^1] and transitioning into protected mode[^2].
+This phase focuses on understanding x86 [[Real Mode|real mode]] and transitioning into protected mode[^1].

 ##### Steps for the boot loader: